felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 chosen tasks.
 Ironically, I now believe this is precisely the kind of mindset that drives the DevOps philosophy: Do everything you can to maximize the value your peers can deliver.
-However, I was simply too discouraged at the time to realize this.
+However, I was simply too discouraged at the time to realize this...

 In 2019, as I was going on vacation, I stumbled upon a book called *The Phoenix Project*, which seemed really popular in the DevOps space as an